thedatumorg/pairedANNS/result/Results_link.md

 The spreadsheet supports the following analyses:

-### 1. Reproducing Figures and Tables
+### 1. Reproducing Results for Figures and Tables
-All figures and tables reported in the paper can be regenerated directly from the provided data.
+Results associated with all figures and tables reported in the paper can be regenerated directly from the provided data.

 ### 2. Standalone vs. Paired Comparison
 Compare recall–efficiency trade-offs between standalone methods and paired configurations.

 ### 3. Multi-Objective Evaluation
 Analyze performance across multiple objectives:
-- Accuracy
 - Query latency
 - Construction cost